Vesaaaaaa/Vision-LiDAR-Object-Following/README.md

 ros2 launch bringup bringup.launch.py
 ```
 This composes the following launch files: `facility_world.launch.py` → `following_bot.launch.py` → `bot_vision.launch.py` → `obstacle_avoidance.launch.py` → RViz2. `use_sim_time` defaults to `true` here and is threaded through to `following_bot`, `bot_vision`, and `obstacle_avoidance` via `launch_arguments`.
-If you wish to launch the packages one by one, use the individual commands shown above.
+If you wish to launch the packages one by one, use the individual commands shown above. (example: ros2 launch facility_world facility_world.launch.py)

 `bot_vision.launch.py` and `obstacle_avoidance.launch.py` default `use_sim_time` to `false` when run standalone — only `bringup.launch.py` flips it to `true`, so running vision/avoidance nodes in isolation against a sim clock requires passing `use_sim_time:=true` explicitly.